NYC to start evicting migrants who hit 30-day shelter limits starting next week

 - Oops!Something went wrong.Please try again later.

-Migrants staying in New York City shelters will be forced out starting as early as next week if they haven’t been able to prove they’ve experienced extenuating circumstances around finding new housing, a top official in Mayor Adams’ administration said Friday.
+NEW YORK — Migrants staying in New York City shelters will be forced out starting as early as next week if they haven’t been able to prove they’ve experienced extenuating circumstances around finding new housing, a top official in Mayor Eric Adams’ administration said Friday.

 The new approach marks a tightening of existing rules.
 Under the existing 30-day limit, any migrant who wanted could receive a new placement though reapplying.
 Now, migrants seeking a longer stay will need to prove extenuating circumstances.
 Those who can’t prove that will not be granted a follow-up placement after 30 days under the new system.